bstnbuck/MST/README.md

 [![Build Status](https://travis-ci.org/bstnbuck/MST.svg?branch=master)](https://travis-ci.org/bstnbuck/MST)
 # MST (Move & Symlink Tool)

+MST searches for large or old files and moves them to another drive (e.g. external hard disk) to avoid filling up your own

 >**Not all functions are implemented yet!
 Right now MST is in an alpha stage.
   Attention!
 It is strongly discouraged to run with sudo rights	or run with system / program files**